MiguelSavignano/dockerize-rails/README.md

 Rails with docker stack, examples with nginx webserver, sidekiq worker, webpacker.

-Build diferent image for development and production image with optimizations.
+Build diferents images for development and production with optimizations.

 ## Stack